oemof/tespy/docs/tespy_modules/networks.rst

 calculations stops after or even before the first iteration, there are four frequent reasons for that:

- * Sometimes, the fluid property database does not find a specific fluid property in the initialisation process, have you specified the values in the correct unit?
+- Sometimes, the fluid property database does not find a specific fluid property in the initialisation process, have you specified the values in the correct unit?
- * Also, fluid property calculation might fail, if the fluid propagation failed.
+- Also, fluid property calculation might fail, if the fluid propagation failed.
 Provide starting values for the fluid composition, especially, if you are using drums, merges and splitters.
- * A linear dependency in the jacobian matrix due to bad parameter settings stops the calculation (overdetermining one variable, while missing out on another).
+- A linear dependency in the jacobian matrix due to bad parameter settings stops the calculation (overdetermining one variable, while missing out on another).
- * A linear dependency in the Jacobian matrix due to bad starting values stops the calculation.
+- A linear dependency in the Jacobian matrix due to bad starting values stops the calculation.

 The first reason can be eliminated by carefully choosing the parametrization.
-**A linear dependency due to bad starting values is often more difficult to** **resolve and it may require some experience.** In many cases, the linear dependency is caused by equations, that require the **calculation of a** **temperature**, e. g. specifying a temperature at some point of the network, terminal temperature differences at heat exchangers, etc..
+**A linear dependency due to bad starting values is often more difficult to** **resolve and it may require some experience.** In many cases, the linear dependency is caused by equations, that require the **calculation of a** **temperature**, e.g. specifying a temperature at some point of the network, terminal temperature differences at heat exchangers, etc..
 In this case, **the starting enthalpy and pressure should be adjusted in a way, that the** **fluid state is not within the two-phase region:** The specification of